mschmidtkorth/logseq-msk-toc/README.md

 - Download the latest release
 - Extract the zip file
+- Open Logseq > Three dots on the top right > Settings > Enable "Developer mode" at the bottom
 - Open Logseq > Three dots on the top right > Plugins > Load unpackaged plugin